How I Flip RVs on Facebook Marketplace

 Finalizing Your Sale

 I highly recommend having your buyer sign 2 copies of a bill of sale, one for you and one for them.
 Take pictures of licenses as well for added measure.
 Accept payments in the form of cash or a cashiers check from a reputable bank.
-You may even want to arrange a meeting at a bank so you can go in together.
+Additionally, you may want to arrange a meeting at a bank so you can go in together.
 Sign over your title only after payment has been cleared.
 Remove any forms of insurance, registrations or paperwork with your information on it.
 Do not leave any of your personal items behind.
 Don’t forget the license plate!

 Chris Pederson